dgis/emu48android/app/src/main/assets/ReadMe.txt

 Version 1.4 (2019-04-xx)

+- Add a RAM card generator for the port 2 of the HP48SX and HP48GX.
+- Add the possibility to hide the status and/or the navigation bars.
+- Update the Win32 layer.
 - Fix the authentic speed issue at the first start.
 - Fix the non working Restore/Delete backup.